How do you create a property listing and make it great, make it stand out?

 For one thing, you take your shot, and then you take it again, and again, and again, and I’m talking about photographs!
-In this post, we’ll go over on how to create standout property listings.
+In this post, we’ll go over how to create standout property listings.

 As a real estate investor, I’m always surprised by the photos real estate agents or other investors choose to include with their property listings because they select images that will never attract buyers.

 Many listings have a few eyesores, such as dirty mirrors, pet food bowls, some with toilet seats up, and broken swing sets.
 Under these conditions, these photos will not make an excellent first impression on a potential buyer, and having these eyesores will turn them away.